Administrative Hearing - Suspension

 - What if I disagree with the hearing decision?

 If you disagree with the hearing officer’s decision, you can appeal the decision to the Superior Court.

-If you are not contesting the suspension, there is no need to request a hearing.
-You may apply for a limited license by completing the requirements on the application form.
-A limited license application can be obtained online or at most DMV offices.
+If you are not contesting the revocation, there is no need to request a hearing.
+You may apply for a limited license for work purposes only by completing the requirements on the application form and paying the non-refundable processing fee of $100.

 1st offense of DUI and 2nd or more offenses of the under 21 violation of driving after drinking.
 Limited licenses can only be issued for the last 60 days of a revocation.

 Multiple offenders (misdemeanors only, no felony drunk driving)